ndiamant/blackboxProject/INSTRUCTIONS.md

 Returns: a list of strings that contain the error message produced by the javac compiler in the same order as textList.

-Notes: takes about one second per file, requires javac
+Notes: takes about one second per file, requires javac.

 _parseErrors(errList)_ takes
 * errList: a list from _getErrMessages_